Joint 61st PAP Annual Convention and 8th ARUPS Congress

 10:00 am - 11:00 am

-Update Report on Psych Law Revision: Dr. Maria Caridad H. Tarroja, 2010-2012 PAP President
+Update Report on Psych Law Revision: Dr. Maria Caridad H. Tarroja, Former President, Psychological Association of the Philippines (2010-2012)

 11:00 am - 12:00 nn